Goodsy21/EventTrackerProject/README.md

 ###GolfTracker

 ##Overview
-GolfTracker is a webpage used to track stats for rounds of golf with a spin.
+GolfTracker is an API used to track stats for rounds of golf with a spin.
 Instead of a traditional tracker which focuses on bogeys and birdies and general scores, this tracker tracks lost balls, beverages consumed, and money spent.

 ##Description
 After a round of golf a user can input their statistics which are stored in a database.
-Users can look up rounds by id, update by id, find all rounds, or delete rounds.
+Users can look up rounds by id, update by id, find all rounds, create new rounds or delete rounds.

 ##MYsql directions
 use mysql -u golfer -p
 user and pw = golfer
-use golfstatsdb;
+DB access = use golfstatsdb;
 IP address 54.244.153.175

 ##REST Endpoints